IAyub1/BBQ-App/README.md

 ## Evaluation

-The development of the BBQ App was a success.
-It fulfilled all the core requirements, including providing accurate 5-day weather forecasts and offering a user-friendly countdown timer for BBQ sessions.
-Key strengths of the app included clear navigation between pages, an accessible interface with large text and distinct button colours, and an audible timer alert to notify users when the countdown finished.
-One of the main challenges during development was integrating the weather API and handling errors smoothly.
-Through thorough testing and debugging, especially focusing on handling invalid city inputs, this issue was successfully resolved, ensuring the app provides reliable feedback to the user.
+The development of the BBQ App met all the core requirements, including the provision of accurate 5-day weather forecasts and the integration of a user-friendly countdown timer for BBQ sessions.
+The app features clear navigation between pages, an accessible interface with large text and distinct button colours, and an audible timer alert to notify users when the countdown concludes.
+A significant challenge during development involved integrating the weather API and managing errors effectively.
+This was addressed through thorough testing and debugging, with particular attention to handling invalid city inputs, resulting in reliable feedback for the user.

 When the app was tested by users, feedback was overwhelmingly positive.
 Users appreciated the simplicity of the design and found the app intuitive to use.
 They highlighted that the visual forecast made it easy to plan BBQ days, and the timer feature was practical for managing cooking times.
 However, some users suggested improvements to input validation, as currently, the app allows any text input for the city field, which can cause errors if the input does not match a valid location.
 For future iterations, enhanced validation will be implemented to guide users towards entering valid city names.
 Additionally, planned improvements include providing suggestions or auto-complete for city entries to further improve usability, and potentially integrating more detailed weather data, such as temperature and wind speed, to give users an intuitive experience.